pawarbi/agentic-app-fabric-workshop/README.md

 - If you do not already have access to a Fabric capacity, you can easily enable a Microsoft Fabric trial capacity for free which will give you free access for 60 days to all features needed for this demo: https://learn.microsoft.com/en-us/fabric/fundamentals/fabric-trial

-- In Home tab (with Welcome to Fabric title), click on "New workspace" and proceed to create your workspace for this demo.
+- In Home tab of your Fabric account (with Welcome to Fabric title), click on "New workspace" and proceed to create your workspace for this demo.

 ### 3. Automatic set up of all required Fabric resources and artifacts
 To easily set up your Fabric workspace with all required artifacts for this demo, you need to link your Fabric workspace with your repo.

 You only need to do below steps one time.

-#### Step 1: Set up your database
+#### Step 1: Set up your database in Fabric

-1. Go to your workspace and click on "Workspace settings" on top right of the page
+1. In Fabric, go to your workspace and click on "Workspace settings" on top right of the page.
 2. Go to Git integration tab -> Click on GitHub tile and click on "Add account"
 3. Choose a name, paste your fine grained personal access token for the private repo you just created (don't know how to generate this? there are a lot of tutorials online such as: https://thetechdarts.com/generate-personal-access-token-in-github/)
 4. paste the repo url and connect